 How Our Field Grown Trees Are Prepared for Transport and Transplanting

 These are freshly dug 9′ Chaste trees, ready to go in our retail nursery.
-They are a size which a homeowner would be able to plant.

 When we dig a field grown tree we prepare it by wrapping the root system in burlap.
 The wrapped root ball is then placed into a wire basket.
 The basket is tied closed at the top with straps.
 The straps are used as handles for lifting and moving.